spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/offers/managing-product-offers.md

 template: back-office-user-guide-template
 ---

-This topic describes the actions a Merchant can do in the Offers section in the Merchant Portal.
+This topic describes the actions a merchant can do in the **Offers** section of the Merchant Portal.

 ## Prerequisites

-To start managing product offers, navigate to the **Merchant Portal** > **Offers**.
+To start managing product offers, navigate to the **Merchant Portal&nbsp;<span aria-label="and then">></span> Offers**.

 Review the reference information in this article before you start, or just look up the necessary information as you go through the process.

 ## Creating a product offer

-To create a product offer:
+To create a product offer, take the following steps:
 1. Click **Add Offer**.
 2. From the list of concrete products, select the product you want to create an offer for.
-  The *Create Offer* drawer opens.
+  The **Create Offer** drawer opens.
 3. Optional: To make the offer active after creating it, select **Offer is Active**.
 4. Optional: Enter a **Merchant SKU**.
 5. Select one or more **Stores**.
 6. Enter a **Quantity**.
 7. Optional: To always display the product offer as available on the Storefront, select **Always in Stock**.
-8. To add prices, in the *Price* section, do the following:
+8. To add prices, in the **Price** section, do the following:
-  1. select **Add**.
+  1. Select **Add**.
   2. Select a **STORE**.
   3. Select a **CURRENCY**.
   4. Optional: Enter any of the prices: